pdrlsoftwareteam/AgPilot_v0.1/Tools/scripts/signing/README.md

 It is expected that future versions of MissionPlanner will include a plugin with the same functionality.

-Using SECURE_COMMAND in combination with MAVLink forwarding you can hand over management of a vehicle between vendors.
+Using SECURE_COMMAND in combination with AGPILOTLink forwarding you can hand over management of a vehicle between vendors.